 We now call a person who manipulates the meanings of words a spin doctor and we see this all over the political arena.
 But is the political arena the only place we can find a center of power and influence?
 I somehow believe the arena of religion also contains spin doctors and truth is not the goal.
-Control over others is the principal goal.
+Control over others is the principal occupation.
 The modern day spin doctors in religion seem to seek a larger mass to influence, demand more money from that mass, and have little time to tend to the needs of the people.
 That is left to an assistant.
-Is that really what the words of the Book taught?
-Don't look to see which portion of the Book from which this comes.
-Just answer the question: Is this what the Book taught?
+Is that really what the words of the Bible taught?